macgibbons/sql-professional/book-1-carnival-design/chapters/GETTING_STARTED_MAC.md

 ### Installing PostgreSQL Server & pgAdmin 4

-We will be using PostgreSQL throughout this course for your relational database management system. pgAdmin is the application we will use to manage and interact with out databases.
+We will be using PostgreSQL throughout this course for your relational database management system. pgAdmin is the GUI application we will use to manage and interact with our databases.
+And psql is the interactive terminal for Postgres.

 Follow the instructions [here](https://www.postgresqltutorial.com/install-postgresql-macos/) to install PostgreSQL Server, pgAdmin and psql.